 Retest your throughput speed in the area that previously experienced less-than-optimal WiFi.
 If you don’t see a significant boost, it’s possible you may need a different range extender.

 In some cases, a standard WiFi range extender will not bring new bandwidth life to spotty areas of reception.
 If a building’s architecture prohibits central location of the extender, for example, you could run into this problem.

-In such scenarios, an AC- or powerline-based WiFi extender should be considered.
+In such scenarios — alternatives such as AC or powerline-based — WiFi extenders should be considered.
 Generally, AC-based extenders cost slightly more than their non-AC counterparts.
-As more companies enter the market, however, prices continue to drop.
+However, as more companies enter the market, we expect prices to continue to drop.

 By and large, this method can provide the best throughput to weak or dead bandwidth zones.
 However, the AC-based solution has its drawbacks:

 The powerline approach is only as good as the home’s electricity circuitry.
 In older homes where the wiring has not been updated, an AC extender is likely the wrong choice for extending WiFi signals.